ITBE-Fusion-Lab-23/frontend/README.md

 Exchange the repository folder 'frontend/public/rsc/' with the submitted 'A_Submission_Folder/SoftwareDev/rcs/'.

-Add the submitted '.env' to the repo folder 'frontend/'
+Add the submitted '.env' to the repository root folder 'frontend/'.

 ## Start
 To build the image and run the application, run: